communications-mining

 • Replace <mydomain>.reinfer.io with your tenant API endpoint.

-• Replace your_ews_config.json by the name of your EWS config JSON file.
+• Replace your_exchange_sync_config.json by the name of your Exchange Sync App config JSON file.

-The appliance will run continuously syncing emails into the Communications Mining platform.
-If stopped and started again, it will pick up from the last stored bucket sync state.
+The Exchange Sync App runs continuously syncing emails into the Communications Mining platform.
+If you stop and start it again, it picks up from the last stored bucket sync state.

 With Docker (local storage)

-The EWS appliance can save extracted emails locally instead of pushing them into the Communications Mining platform.
+The Exchange Sync App can save extracted emails locally instead of pushing them into the Communications Mining platform via the following:

 EWS_LOCAL_DIR=